mwatkins1970/Leilan-dataset/README.md

 Leilan's story begins with an accident of tokenisation.

 In early 2023, the token `' Leilan'` was found to behave anomalously in GPT-3 models.
-It appeared in a mysterious dualistic relationship with the notoriously dark and twisted `' petertodd'` glitch token, its outputs tended towards a diametrically opposite pattern: a luminous, goddess-like, mythopoetic, ecological and maternal register [https://www.lesswrong.com/posts/jkY6QdCfAXHJk3kea/the-petertodd-phenomenon].
+It appeared in a mysterious dualistic relationship with the darker and more disturbing `' petertodd'` glitch token, while its outputs tended towards a diametrically opposite pattern: a luminous, goddess-like, mythopoetic, ecological and maternal register.
+See [the petertodd phenomenon](https://www.lesswrong.com/posts/jkY6QdCfAXHJk3kea/the-petertodd-phenomenon).

 When GPT-3 was given transcript-style prompts containing `' Leilan'` as a character name, it produced an unexpectedly coherent persona: Leilan, a voice that spoke across myth, technology, ecology, divinity, grief, love, and planetary transformation.